Topzle Topzle

 1. Contemporaneous records used the Old Style Julian calendar and the Annunciation Style of enumerating years, recording hi

-2. The college's charter gave it the authority to appoint Virginia county surveyors.
-There is no evidence that Washington a
+2. The charter of the College of William & Mary gave it the authority to appoint Virginia county surveyors.
+There is no evi

 3. The word "Indian" was used at the time to describe the Indigenous peoples of the Americas.